History of autism: Scientific developments

 The term "infodumping" was first used in 1978.

 The popular academic book Language of autistic children was published in 1978, and was written by American psychiatrist Don W. Churchill.

 The term "sensorimotor gating" was first used in print in July 1978 to describe a brain's ability to subconsciously filter out low-relevancy sensory information, in a paper by a team led by American psychiatrist David Braff.
 This term later developed into "sensory gating".
 Autistic differences in sensory gating lead to more common cases of sensory overload than for neurotypical people.
 (This in turn often leads to stimming, meltdowns and burnout).
 It can also lead to sensory underload, (which also can lead to stimming).

 The opioid excess theory of autism was proposed by Estonian-American neuroscientist Jaak Panksepp in a 1979 paper.
 The possibility of a related relationship between autism and the consumption of gluten and casein was first articulated by Norwegian medical researcher Kalle Reichelt in 1991.
 This work led to the use of a gluten-free, casein-free diet (GFCF) to treat autism symptoms.
+(A 2008 Cochrane Review found that "Current evidence for efficacy of these diets is poor".)

 The concept of hysteroid dysphoria was defined in print by American psychiatrists Michael Liebowitz and Donald F. Klein in December 1979.
 It described people who often have a strong negative reaction to perceived rejection by someone else.
 Klein later renamed the condition rejection sensitivity disorder.
+It is now typically called rejection sensitive dysphoria.
+(German-American psychiatrist Karen Horney had earlier written about rejection sensitivity in 1937).

 In 1981, Jakob Lutz published the paper "Hans Asperger und Leo Kanner zum Gedenken" (Hans Asperger and Leo Kanner in memoriam).

 The Minspeak image-based language was first implemented on a computer in 1981.
 It was developed by American linguist Bruce R Baker.
 It has gone on to become popular on augmentative and alternative communication devices.

 French ear, nose and throat specialist Guy Bérard announced auditory integration training (AIT) to the world through a 1982 book.
 Annabel Stehli's 1991 book The Sound of a Miracle told the story of her autistic daughter's treatment by with this training.
 Bérard's book was translated into English in 1993.
 By 1994, over 10,000 US children and adults had received AIT.
 Later larger and better controlled studies failed to bear out the promise of AIT, and its use is now discouraged by significant bodies.
+(A 2004 Cochrane Review found that there was no evidence that AIT and similar therapies were effective treatments for autism, and this was reaffirmed by a 2011 update.)